 BiographyDr.
-Hartmann works as a research health scientist at the Center for Healthcare Organization and Implementation Research at the Bedford VA Medical Center and is a research assistant professor at Boston University’s School of Public Health.
+Hartmann works as a research health scientist at the Center for Healthcare Organization and Implementation Research at the Bedford VA Medical Center and is a research associate professor at Boston University’s School of Public Health.
 Her research uses mixed-methods approaches to improve nursing home safety, quality, and person-centeredness of care.
-Her PI-funded research portfolio currently comprises 3 large VA studies, all focusing on improving the quality of care in VA community living centers (CLCs–i.e., nursing homes).One aims to refine a strengths-based observational protocol to measure and help CLC staff improve their interactions with residents living in the CLC and improve resident engagement in nursing home life.
-Another uses a positive deviance approach to help understand how CLCs succeed at transforming their culture to be more person-centered.
-The third centers on the measurement and improvement of CLC staff attitudes and beliefs about safety and how these interact with the implementation of person-center care.
-Dr. Hartmann also chairs the VA National CLC Cultural Transformation Steering Committee to help guide policy around person-centered care.
+Her current, PI-funded research portfolio comprises numerous large VA studies, all focusing on improving the quality of care in VA community living centers (CLCs–i.e., nursing homes).One uses a positive deviance approach to help understand how CLCs succeed at transforming their culture to be more person-centered.
+Another centers on the measurement and improvement of CLC staff attitudes and beliefs about safety and how these interact with the implementation of person-center care.
+Dr. Hartmann also is a co-PI of the VA's Improving Safety and Quality through Evidence-Based De-Implementation of Ineffective Diagnostics and Therapeutics QUERI program and PI of a CLC-based project within that program.
+She also co-directs the VA Office of Geriatrics and Extended Care's Center for Ongoing National CLC/SVH Excellence through Research and Training (CONCERT), which is currently conducting a national rollout of products from Dr. Hartmann's grants.
 She is a former VA Health Services Research and Development service career development award recipient.
 She has previously taught graduate courses in introductory statistics and research methods and currently teaches seminars on effective writing and presenting.
 Vanderbilt University Press published her memoir, So Far Away: A Daughter’s Memoir of Life, Loss, and Love in 2011.
-She is working on 2 other books, a romance novel being marketed by her agent and a non-fiction account (under contract with Vanderbilt) of individuals’ experiences living with glaucoma.
+She has published 3 romantic suspense novels (Limitless Publishing); her work appears in two short story anthologies; and she is working on a non-fiction account of individuals’ experiences living with glaucoma (under contract with Vanderbilt U Press).
 She received her B.A. from Mount Holyoke College and her M.S.S. and Ph.D. from Bryn Mawr College Graduate School of Social Work and Social Research.

 - Bedford VA - Edith Nourse Rogers Memorial VA Hosp